GiovanniSalmeri/yellow-restrict/README.md

 <p align="center"><img src="restrict-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/GiovanniSalmeri/yellow-restrict/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to restrict the access to one or more pages

 Add a `Restrict` setting at the top of a page to protect it and its descendant pages (top pages are considered children of the home page).
 The value of the setting is a comma separated list of users and/or groups that may access the page with their credentials.
 The names of groups are prepended with `@`.